 It seems like there’s a new fad diet every few years that people are eager to hop on the bandwagon for.
 But just as quickly as they come, they disappear—most of them anyway.
 There are a few that stick around, and they all have something very important in common.
-Atkins, the South Beach Diet, Paleo, Whole30 and Keto are all low-carb diets.
+Atkins, the South Beach Diet, Paleo, Whole30 and Keto are all reduced-carb diets.

 Generally, our bodies burn carbohydrates for energy.
 But, when we eat fewer carbs, our bodies need to adapt.
 We enter a metabolic state called ketosis, where the body begins to burn fats for energy.
 This usually happens when we consume less than 50g of carbohydrates in a 24-hour period.
 It can be a bit of a shock to the system at first, but the body is resilient and quick to adapt.

-The longer you stay on a low-carb diet, the more adept your body becomes at sustaining ketosis.
+The longer you stay on a reduced-carb diet, the more adept your body becomes at sustaining ketosis.
 Eventually, your body will not only burn the fats in your diet, it’ll also begin burning fat stores, leading to weight loss.
 At the same time, your body is also going to burn off excess glycogen, which is primarily responsible for holding water weight.
 It’s a weight loss double-whammy!

-Despite burning fat for energy, protein is actually the secret weapon in the low-carb diet.
+Despite burning fat for energy, protein is actually the secret weapon in the reduced-carb diet.
 Protein plays an important role in satiation.
 Eating protein leads to a feeling of fullness with fewer total calories, which helps tip the “fewer calories in, more calories out” equation in your favor.
 Plus, protein keeps you feeling satisfied for longer.

 Protein also has a higher thermogenesis than fats or carbs—meaning the body works harder to digest protein, thus burning more energy and expediting weight loss.